Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Scaling analysis in

-The first term of the sum ($j=0$) encodes the information about the fixed symmetry sector since $\langle \hat{n}_0^2\rangle = n_0^2$.
-The variance~\eqref{eq_variance_enlarging_H} depends on the mean occupation number and on the projector over the Fock space on $\Lambda$.
-In the main text we have shown that the system displays a localized phase in the bosonic limit, $\Lambda\to\infty$, if $U>0$.
+where $\mathcal{P}_{j,k} = |k\rangle_j {}_j\langle k|$ is the projector on the Fock state with occupation $k$ on site $j$.
+The first term of the sum ($j=0$) encodes the information about the fixed symmetry sector, since $\langle \hat{n}_0^2\rangle = n_0^2$.
+The variance given in Eq.~\eqref{eq_variance_enlarging_H} depends on the mean occupation number and on the projector over the Fock space on $\Lambda$.
+In the main text, we show that the system displays a localized phase in the bosonic limit, $\Lambda\to\infty$, if $U>0$.
 This enables us to estimate Eq.~\eqref{eq_variance_enlarging_H} in the localized phase.
-In the localized phase the average occupation number of the ground state is $\langle \hat{n}_j\rangle \sim e^{-j/\xi}$ (cf. Eq.~\eqref{eq_average_occupation_number}).
-The exponential decay of the occupation number along the chain reflects on the behaviour of the expectation value of $\mathcal{P}_{k,j}$, which decays exponentially fast in $k$ (cf. Eq.~\eqref{eq_decay_projector_localized_phase}).
-Therefore, the series~\eqref{eq_variance_enlarging_H} is finite for $\Lambda \to \infty$ and $L\to \infty$ since each term is exponentially suppressed.
-In Fig.~\ref{fig_variance_H_scaling_lambda} we numerically compute the variance $\Delta H$ over $|\psi_0(n_0,\Lambda)\rangle$ for different values of $\Lambda$ and $n_0$.
-Rigorously, the cut-off $\Lambda$ limits the accessible $n_0$ since $\langle \hat{n}_i\rangle \leq \Lambda$.
-Nevertheless, because $n_0$ appears as a constant in the Hamiltonian, we can compute the ground state $|\psi_0(n_0,\Lambda)\rangle$ also for $n_0>\Lambda$.
-The numerical results perfectly match~\eqref{eq_variance_enlarging_H}.
-The variance goes exponentially fast to zero.
-Therefore, an eigenstate of $H_-$ is an eigenstate of the fully bosonic system as well with a reasonably small cut-off $\Lambda$ when $U>0$.
+In the localized phase, the average occupation number of the ground state is $\langle \hat{n}_j\rangle \sim e^{-j/\xi}$ (cf. Eq.~\eqref{eq_average_occupation_number}).
+The exponential decay of the occupation number along the chain reflects on the behavior of the expectation value of $\mathcal{P}_{k,j}$, which decays exponentially fast in $k$ (cf. Eq.~\eqref{eq_decay_projector_localized_phase}).
+Therefore, the series in Eq.~\eqref{eq_variance_enlarging_H} is finite for $\Lambda \to \infty$ and $L\to \infty$, since each term is exponentially suppressed.